Ethan1709/holbertonschool-printf/README.md

 *We worked together a lot on the whiteboard to clarify step by step the code in our head.
 We wrote sudocode on it,  so it's easier to have an idea where to go.
 Then, we used Python Tutor to see where our code was broken when we didn't know at first sight.
-We also compiled locally our code to see if we got the same output as the exemples in the project.*
+We also compiled locally our code to see if we got the same output as the examples in the project.*

 ## Authors

-***Ethan Benyayer and Simon Richard***
+***Ethan Benyayer & Simon Richard***